jimmyl02/ctf-writeups/redpwnctf2020/maria-bin/README.md

 I solved this challenge after the CTF and I relied heavily on terjanq's solution to learn about service workers and xs-search using error codes.
+The other component was that the decrypt function did not call .final() so it did not actually verify the contents of the token